nibro7778/adapter-design-pattern/README.md

 ## Scenario (Code Implementation)

 We have a product display service that can be display product from two different sources one using file and another by calling the vendor API

+So, for the above scenario, we are going to create an IProductSourceAdapter Interface which has Task<IEnumerable<Product>> GetProducts(); So, the client will use this method to get the list of products.

+Also, we are going to implement two different classes.
+One class for file FileSource which get the product from a file using GetProductFromFile method and another for API VendorApiSourcewhich get products by calling Vendor API under GetProducts method

+Now, we are going to implement FileSourceAdapter which create an instance of ​​FileSource and delegate the call to FileSource.GetProductFromFile(_filePath)

+In the same way, we are going to implement VendorSourceAdapter which create an instance of VendorApiSourceand delegate the call to VendorApiSource.GetProducts(_clientApiUrl)

+Now, here our client ProductDisplayService inject IProductSourceAdapterwe don't care about which particular implementation it is. we will get this information based on the type that gets injected.

+## Diagram